 Just prior to the events of the Winter War, in August of 1939, Germany and the Soviet Union entered into a non-aggression pact.
-Many scholars have debated the Soviet reasoning behind entering into this agreement with Germany.
-Possibly it was defensive in nature, establishing a cordon sanitaire around the USSR via the annexation of Poland, the Baltics and Finland.
+Many scholars have debated the Soviet reasoning behind entering into this agreement with Germany.1 Possibly it was defensive in nature, establishing a cordon sanitaire around the USSR via the annexation of Poland, the Baltics and Finland.
 Possibly it was offensive, a preemptive attempt against Germany.
-Geoffrey Roberts saw it as a response to the fear that the Soviet Union would become the primary victim of a full-scale military conflict.2

-Either way, the Soviet Union utilized international law as a means to delay military actions to allow themselves the opportunity to build their armed forces.
-The Treaty of Non-aggression between Germany and the Union of Soviet Socialist Republics (hereafter the Molotov-Ribbentrop Pact),3 signed in Moscow 23 August 1939, consisted, in part, of the following language:
+Geoffrey Roberts saw it as a response to the fear that the Soviet Union would become the primary victim of a full-scale military conflict.2 allow themselves the opportunity to build their armed forces.
+The Treaty of Non-aggression between signed in Moscow 23 August 1939, consisted, in part, of the following language: